SFC Safety Blog

 As a Safety Manager, you play a critical role in your company’s daily operations.
 Your team depends on you to create and execute policies that will keep them safe while at work.
 On the other hand, upper management relies on you to implement safety policies that will cut bottom line costs and drive productivity.
-These ongoing responsibilities require you to constantly seek ways to hone your skills to become a more effective safety leader.
+These ongoing responsibilities of a safety manager require you to constantly seek ways to hone your skills to become a more effective safety leader.

 Take a Proactive Approach to Safety